perwin/pyimfit/docs/overview.md

    [use a Markov Chain Monte Carlo code such as "emcee"](./pyimfit_emcee.html).

             bestfit_parameters_errs = imfit_fitter.getParameterErrors()

+Other things you might be interested in:

-   4. Get the best-fitting model image (a 2D NumPy array)
+   1. Get the best-fitting model image (a 2D NumPy array)

              bestfit_model_im = imfitter.getModelImage()

-   5. Get fluxes and magnitudes for the best-fitting model -- note that what is returned is a tuple of the total flux/magnitude and a NumPy array of the fluxes/magnitudes for the individual components of the model (in the order they are listed in the model):
+   2. Get fluxes and magnitudes for the best-fitting model -- note that what is returned is a tuple of the total flux/magnitude and a NumPy array of the fluxes/magnitudes for the individual components of the model (in the order they are listed in the model):